agronholm/pythonfutures/docs/index.rst

 .. function:: wait(fs, timeout=None, return_when=ALL_COMPLETED)

    Wait for the :class:`Future` instances in the given sequence to complete.
-   Returns a 2-tuple of sets.
-The first set contains the futures that completed (finished or were cancelled) before the wait completed.
-The second set contains uncompleted futures.
+   Returns a named 2-tuple of sets.
+The first set, named "finished", contains the futures that completed (finished or were cancelled) before the wait completed.
+The second set, named "not_finished", contains uncompleted futures.

    This method should always be called using keyword arguments, which are: